| Home | Patients | Professionals | Network #17 Publications | Disclaimer |

 The Network Council is a major advisory committee to Network #17 and includes representatives from: all Network dialysis and transplant facilities; professional disciplines involved in renal care; agencies involved in the treatment of kidney disease; and patients who want to have a Network voice.
 ESRD Network #17, a consortium of approximately 240 dialysis and transplant facilities, serves a population of approximately 22,000 dialysis and transplant patients each year.

 Most of the Network's outreach is accomplished through volunteers, health care professionals who deal with kidney disease (physicians, nurses, dieticians, social workers, technicians, administrators), as well as patients.
 These volunteers work through the Medical Review Board, the Education Committee, the Board of Directors, and the Patient Leadership Committee.
+If you are interested in becoming a Network volunteer, or a member of a Network Committee, please contact the Network Executive Director at 303-831-8818.

 Network #17 does not handle issues dealing with money, payment of bills, or state or federal licensure or certification issues.